 Enabling budgeting

-- Enable cost explorer in your account (if you have not used cost explorer previously) - using root account.
+- Enable Cost Explorer in your AWS account (if you have not used it before).
+This must be done using the root account.

-- Activate Stacktape cost allocation tags in the AWS console - using root account.
+- Activate Stacktape cost allocation tags in the AWS Console.
+This must also be done using the root account.

-This guide will walk you through both of these.
+This guide will walk you through both of these steps.

-To complete this tutorial, you need to be logged in as AWS root user (root account).
+To complete this tutorial, you must be logged in as the AWS root user.

 1. Enabling Cost Explorer

-Login to AWS console as a root user and visit cost explorer page in the billing section.
+Log in to the AWS Management Console as the root user and navigate to the Cost Explorer page in the billing section.

-If this is your first time launching Cost Explorer you should receive the following message.
+If this is your first time launching Cost Explorer, you will see the following message:

 It can take up to 24 hours for Cost Explorer to be activated.
 This is an AWS limitation.

-Login to AWS console and visit cost allocation tags tab in the billing section.
+Log in to the AWS Management Console and navigate to the Cost allocation tags tab in the billing section.

 The following tags are required: